Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_2.md

 3. contextual figures - these figures changed based on the radio control button selected from part 1.
 4. Map - the color themse of the map and it's behaivor is also detemriend by the contetxtual radio button in part 1.
 In this section, I’d like to share some technical tips and explain how I overcame some challenges during the dashboard-building process.

+Part of the chllanges I had to face with building this app and I will elaborate here will be:
+1. How to work with a 3 in 1 app, the ability to change context.
+2. Avoiding unessary processes when the app context changed
+3. How to pipe the data in the right order in circular situations (clicking on a map will both update the bar chart, and the map itself!)

 ## Multiple Views/Scenarios Based on Different Configurations